 - Final Grade: To compute final grades in the course, we'll start by computing a numeric average using the percentages mentioned above.
 If your numeric score is at least 85%, 72%, or 60%, your letter grade will be at least A-, B-, or C- respectively.
 We may also apply a curve, to help improve the consistency of grades between different offerings of the course.
 The curve will apply only in students' favor (i.e., increasing your final letter grade).
 If we accidentally make the assignments too hard, the curve will make sure we don't fail everyone, but if we accidentally make the assignments too easy, or everyone just does better than usual, it won't stop everyone from getting As.
 But if student performance is similar to previous years, we expect to have a similar distribution of grades as previous years.
 Historically the average grade has been some kind of B; only the best students who show consistent mastery of everything get As, but A- is more common, there are lots of Bs and Cs, and it's hard to get an F if you keep up with the material and submit the assignments on time.

-- Open book exams All exams will be open book.
+- Open book exams: All exams will be open book and open notes; in fact any paper materials are allowed.
 You are not expected to memorize obscure details; we'll try to design the tests so that if you've keeping up in class, all the information you need is included in the test.
 You may not use calculators, phones, or other electronics.
 Note that this means electronic books are not allowed.
 You can bring any books, handwritten notes, photocopies, or printouts.

 - We take cheating very seriously.